AgostinoFerrara/IPSO-MAC/README.md

 Macintosh version

-This is a restored version of the IPSO V.2.1 program,
-developed in 1988-90.
-It is NOT an update, so the beaviour
+This is a restored version of the IPSO V.2.1 program, developed in 1988-90.
+Because it is NOT an update, the behaviour
 of the original version have been deliberately retained.

 ==============================================================